 In 1889, a group of Mormons arrived in Utah’s Skull Valley to establish the Iosepa settlement.
 The town’s founders were largely native Pacific Islanders who had been converted to the Mormon faith by missionaries sent to Hawaii to proselytize.
 The newly faithful then relocated to the U.S. mainland to be closer to the Salt Lake City Temple—the most sacred site in Mormonism.

 Upon arriving in Salt Lake City, the Polynesian immigrants faced discrimination from the majority-white population and soon left to create a new community 75 miles southwest of the city.
-The settlement was named Iosepa—Hawaiian for “Joseph”—in honor of Joseph Smith, founder and then-president of the Mormon church.
+The settlement was named Iosepa—Hawaiian for “Joseph”—in honor of Joseph Smith, founder of the young Mormon religion (thank you Redditor /u/HumanForSure).

 Though the arid climate and cold temperatures of their new homeland were a shock to their systems, the roughly four dozen settlers in Iosepa were able to plant crops and raise livestock to provide for the community.
 By 1915, the town’s population had grown to more than 200.